earthlab/earthlab.github.io/_posts/courses/earth-analytics/06-automate-science-workflows/2017-03-08-automation07-apply-functions-r.md

 ## Use lapply to Process Lists of Files

-Next, let's look at an example of using lapply to perform the same task that you performed in the previous lesson.
-To do this we will need to
+Next, let's look at an example of using `lapply` to perform the same task that you performed in the previous lesson.
+To do this you will need to:

-1. write a function that performs all of the tasks that we executed in our for loop
+1. Write a function that performs all of the tasks that you executed in your `for loop`
-2. call the apply function and tell it to use the function that we created in step 1.
+2. Call the `apply` function and tell it to use the function that you created in step 1

 To get started, call the lubridate and dplyr libraries like you did in the previous lessons.